sypark0720/NonlinearSolver/README.md

 Global.h

-- Some data structures used throughout the project are defined
+- Define some data structures used throughout the project
 - Each vertex is related to four nodes with indices and weights

 ### Config

 Config.h

-- Some global constants used throughout the project are defined
+- Define some global constants used throughout the project

 ### Main